box/box-windows-sdk-v2/docs/metadata-cascade-policies.md

 Metadata Cascade Policies
 =========================

 A metadata cascade policy indicates if a metadata instance value should be cascaded to files and subfolders in a specific folder.

 Any user with edit permisions on a folder can create metadata cascade policies for that given folder.
-Policies are asigned to exactly one folder and exactly one metadata instance on that folder.
+Policies are assigned to exactly one folder and exactly one metadata instance on that folder.
 It should be noted that there is some delay from file upload to metadata application.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->